CarolineL-Analyst/erp-bi-scoping-framework/Case_A_TAT_Case_Study.md

 **Solution staging.** Where an immediate reporting need preceded the target-state product capability, I separated the short-term delivery path from the long-term design.
-A controlled interim reporting approach used existing ERP outputs and controlled target inputs, while contract-specific target maintenance remained a configurable target-state capability rather than being expanded into customer-specific SQL logic.
-This allowed the current business need to be met without turning the interim solution into the permanent architecture.
+I used an Excel reporting template as the interim solution, built on existing ERP outputs and defined target inputs.
+The long-term design kept contract-specific target maintenance in the product rather than embedding it in customer-specific SQL.

 The same reporting-unit and governance framing applies directly to several further KPIs that depend on this master calculation.
 The framing itself —